urbien/vortexhealing/README.md

 - Helping you get through 14 energetic movements (there is a separate document on this in student area download section).
 After the Omega class you will be at the 14th, but if you are one of those spiritual seekers like me who can't wait, below is for you.
 I have done it, it is possible.
 - Help with loosing the Core Veil prior to the Core Veil class.
 You need 14 EC prior to that and then what worked for me was a number of sessions with the higher level students channeling Presence (Omega level) and Surrender / Grace (Jewel-level).

-## Modular site
-Most healers have no sites or have the rudimentary sites.
-Create a way to quickly customize a website with standard sections and tools, like these:

-- Bio
-- Calendar of events
-- Booking to events
-- Auto-reminders for events
-- Official Certificate for the current level of VortexHealing training
-- Media: audio and video recordings
-- Testimonies
-- Catalog: a list of offered services and their prices
-- Accept payments
-    - Paypal and credit cards, obviating the need to send emails back and forth
-    - Subscriptions to a block of events / sessions
-    - Monthly subscriptions

 ## VortexHealing practice development
 VortexHealing is very impactful but is largely unknown to the general public.
 Below are some ideas on how to bridge needs of people who don't want to take VortexHealing classes but could use Vortex for their health, lifestyle and work developement.
 One can think of this in terms of referrals, affiliate programs and bridging of existing networks to VortexHealing.
 Each area below has its own network online and in the physical world, and we need to think of how to integrate with such networks: